 To resolve both issues and ensure robustness:

-to restrict total mintable tokens.
+Define a constant MAX_SUPPLY to restrict total mintable tokens.

-Enforce the supply cap within mint()
+Enforce the supply cap within mint().

 Optionally mint an initial supply in the constructor for immediate utility.